 This fence guide is your comprehensive source of information about lattice fence cost, style, maintenance and more.
-We’ve created similar guides about chain link, split rail, bamboo and other fence materials to assist you in making an informed decision about what type to use for your outdoor project.
+We’ve created similar guides for costs of chain link, split rail, bamboo and other fence materials to assist you in making an informed decision about what type to use for your outdoor project.
 Compare each style head to head in all the essential areas.

 Lattice fencing adds an attractive, finished appearance wherever it is installed and offers practical benefits and a touch of privacy too.
 The term is used to cover a diverse range of styles that share a few common characteristics: A pattern created by intersecting slats and open spaces within the fence field.